Baseband-processor/WirelessLegacy.github.io/README.md

-My personal site, thanks to  akiritsu for the site template
+Official Air::Legacy  site, thanks to  akiritsu for the site template